Skip to content

 LORELAI: …Fresh in my first lifetime as Joan of Arc.

-— Joan of Arc (modern French: Jeanne d’Arc, born circa 1412, died 1431) “is considered a heroine of France for her role during the Lancastrian phase of the Hundred Years’ War, and was canonized as a Catholic saint” (Wikipedia).
-She is one of the most enduring cultural figures of the Middle Ages, known for her religious visions, masculine military attire (which led to the criminal charge of cross-dressing), and martyrdom after being burned at the stake.
+• Joan of Arc (modern French: Jeanne d’Arc, born circa 1412, died 1431) is a canonized Catholic saint and patron saint of France, honored for her role as a military leader during the Hundred Years’ War.
+She is one of the most enduring cultural figures of the Middle Ages, known for her religious visions, masculine military attire (for which she was criminally charged with cross-dressing), and martyrdom after being burned at the stake.

 MR. MEDINA: We are gonna be focusing on Elizabethan literature: Shakespeare, Marlowe, Bacon, Ben Jonson, John Webster.

-CHILTON PARENT: Yes, but will he [Marlowe] be included on the Advanced Placement test?
+CHILTON PARENT: Yes, but will [Marlowe] be included on the Advanced Placement test?

-— “Advanced Placement (AP) is a program in the United States and Canada created by [US non-profit organization] the College Board… Colleges and universities may grant placement and course credit to students who obtain high scores on the [AP] examinations” (Wikipedia).
+• “Advanced Placement (AP) is a program in the United States and Canada created by [US non-profit] the College Board. … Colleges and universities in the US and elsewhere may grant placement and course credit to students who obtain qualifying scores on the [AP] examinations” (Wikipedia).

 LORELAI: Jesus, Mary, Joseph, and the camel! … This is really bad coffee.

-— “Jesus, Mary, and Joseph!” is an exclamation, often used by Catholics, to express shock, surprise, or frustration.
-It refers to Jesus’s earthly parents, Saint Joseph and the Virgin Mary (who was referenced in episode two at 20:55 and 39:20).
-In Lorelai’s version, she includes the camel popularly depicted in nativity scenes.
+• “Jesus, Mary, and Joseph!” is an exclamation, often used by Catholics, to express shock, surprise, or frustration.
+It refers to Jesus’ earthly parents, Saint Joseph and the Virgin Mary (previously mentioned in episode two).
+Lorelai also includes the camel popularly depicted in nativity scenes.

 MR. MEDINA: I apologize for the behavior of some of our guests tonight.
 It’s a tense time for some people.